List of Major League Baseball career double plays leaders: First Basemen

 Mickey Vernon, the leader in all-time double plays by a first baseman.

-Paul Goldschmidt, the active leader and tied for 18th all-time in double plays by a first baseman.
+Paul Goldschmidt, the active leader and 13th all-time in double plays by a first baseman.

 Todd Helton holds the National League record.

 Charlie Grimm held the National League record for 80 years.

 Jake Beckley held the major league record for 21 years.

 Cap Anson reached 1,000 double plays before any other first baseman.

 Ferris Fain holds the single-season record of 194 double plays.

 Most of the career leaders are relatively recent players who have benefitted from improved infield defense, with equipment of better quality; 10 of the top 13 players made their major league debut after 1970.
 Longer careers have compensated for the fact that as strikeout totals have risen in baseball, the frequency of other defensive outs including ground outs has declined, with double play totals for first basemen likewise declining; 16 of the top 20 single-season totals were recorded between 1944 and 1980.
 Because a right-handed first baseman needs to turn their body before throwing across the infield, left-handed first basemen are often preferred for defensive purposes; 14 of the top 21 career double-play leaders are left-handed.
 Mickey Vernon holds the record for the most career double plays by a first baseman with 2,044.
 Eddie Murray (2,033) and Todd Helton (2,028) are the only other first basemen who have recorded 2,000 career double plays.